hamodikk/csvToJlConverter/README.md

 	"strings"
 )
 ```
-2. Create the top-level structure for JSON output.
-    This is our houses object that contains individual house data.
-    ```go
-    type Response struct {
-	Houses []House `json:"houses"`
-    }
-    ```
-3. Create a function that will handle errors.
+2. Create a function that will handle errors.
 ```go
 func checkError(err error) {
 	if err != nil {